xychua/metabarcode-gap/data-processing/README.md

   <figcaption>Example of the MG heatmap for Bagarius yarrelli species of interest of the data set targeted by the teleo primar pair.
 Figure is generated using the example-03__MG-heatmap.R script.</figcaption>
 </figure>

-Other examples of figures can be found in the 'manuscript-figures' folder.